codinghands/wordsearch/README.md

   as the number of unused squares in the puzzle.
 * `--word-file` : a text file containing words to use in the puzzle.
 * `--text` : draw the puzzle to the terminal as text, instead of emitting a PDF
+* `--package` : output a folder containing the solved and unsolved grids, alongside a CSV of words, directions and grid coordinates

 ## Encoding Messages